No Match Found

 On 10 November 2022 the Securities Commission of the Bahamas (https://www.scb.gov.bs/) presented a winding up petition against FTX Digital Markets Ltd. (“FTX Digital” or “the Company”) and suspended its licence to operate as a digital asset business.
 FTX Digital is a subsidiary of FTX Trading Ltd, a company incorporated in Antigua and Barbuda.

-A Chapter 15 petition was also filed by the JPLs in the United States Bankruptcy Court for the District of Delaware (the “US Court”).
+In addition to the above, a Chapter 15 petition was also filed by the JPLs in the United States Bankruptcy Court for the District of Delaware (the “US Court”).
 An order, recognising the provisional liquidation as a foreign main proceeding, was granted by the US Court on 15 February 2023 and is available to view below.

 Certain other FTX entities filed voluntary petitions for chapter 11 in the United States Bankruptcy Court for the District of Delaware (the “Chapter 11 Bankruptcy Proceedings”).
 FTX Digital is not included in this group and therefore is not subject to the Chapter 11 Bankruptcy Proceedings.